-(66) Dependent case features that are added to one copy in a movement chain are preserved on higher copies in the chain. (modified from (Baker 2015: 272, ex.
-65))
+(65) Dependent case features that are added to one copy in a movement chain are preserved on higher copies in the chain. (modified from Baker 2015: 272, ex.
+65)

 This principle allows for dative case assigned in the lower VP spell out domain to be inherited onto the higher copy of the movement chain where it will be pronounced.
-So for examples with dative subjects, within the VP, dative case is assigned to the higher of the two NPs by the rule in (65).
-When the NP moves to a higher subject position (say SpecTP), the higher copy of the NP will retain the dative case via (66), hence the dative morpheme will surface there.
-This is also true of passives of ditransitives, as shown in (67).
+So for examples with dative subjects, within the VP, dative case is assigned to the higher of the two NPs by the rule in (64).
+When the NP moves to a higher subject position (say SpecTP), the higher copy of the NP will retain the dative case via (65), hence the dative morpheme will surface there.
+This is also true of passives of ditransitives, as shown in (66).

-(67) akhil-ki pustakam ivva-baḍ-indi Akhil-DAT book give-PASS-3NS 'Akhil was given a book
+(66) akhil-ki pustakam ivva-baḍ-indi Akhil-DAT book give-PASS-PST.3NSG 'Akhil was given a book

-Just as with the experiencer subject constructions, in the passive of the ditransitives, dative case will be assigned to the higher of two NPs in VP (i.e., Akhil in (67)).
-When the NP moves to the subject position, the dependent dative case is retained on the higher copy via (66).
+Just as with the experiencer subject constructions, in passives of ditransitives, dative case will be assigned to the higher of two NPs in VP (i.e., Akhil in (66)).
+When the NP moves to the subject position, the dependent dative case is retained on the higher copy via (65).

 Before moving onto the other cases, let us first discuss how dative and accusative interact in Telugu.
-Telugu does not have structures with dative subjects and accusative objects (hence accusative is not possible on the theme in examples like (67)).
-When a dative subject occurs in Telugu, the object must either occur in an oblique case or nominative.
+Telugu does not have structures with dative subjects and accusative objects (hence accusative is not possible on the theme in examples like (66)).
+When a dative subject occurs in Telugu, the object must either bear oblique case or nominative.
 In the closely related language Tamil, there two types of predicates with apparent dative subjects.
 One takes an accusative object and the other takes a nominative object (Baker 2015: 188).

-- (68) a. en-gal-ukku anda puttagam teve-ppatt-utu we-PL-DAT that book.NOM need-suffer-3NS 'We need that book.'

-- b. paala-kku anda padatt-e puri-tu

-Bala-DAT the lesson-ACC understand-3NS

-'Bala understood the lesson.'
+(67) a. en-gal-ukku anda puttagam teve-ppatt-utu we-PL-DAT that book.NOM need-suffer-3NSG b. paala-kku anda padatt-e puri-tu Bala-DAT the lesson-ACC understand-3NSG 'Bala understood the lesson.'